For the theory exam you may be asked to:

 For the musicianship test, you will likely be asked to sing:

 - One of the scale, chord, or interval drills assigned in class, which you were asked to practice constantly throughout the quarter.
-Those include: up-down drills in major and minor scales, thirds in the major and harmonic minor scales, I-IV-V7-I progressions in major and harmonic minor keys, an elaborated version of that progression that includes seventh chords, lower-chromatic neighbor tones in major keys, and lower-chromatic neighbor tones in major keys.
+Those include: up-down drills in major and minor scales, thirds in the major scale, I-IV-V7-I progressions in major and harmonic minor keys, and lower-chromatic neighbor tones in major keys.

 - A previously-unseen melody that includes some leaps and chromatic alterations, but which has a fairly evident underlying harmony.
 You should use your understanding of the harmonic basis of the melody to help you sing the correct pitches.

-- A rhythm that includes some of the particular time divisions we have discussed in class, including: timepoints in beat divisions of three and four, different ways of interpreting sextuple divisions, all beat divisions up to eight, duple and quadruple divisions within compound time, and polyrhythms up to five, especially knowing all the polyrhythms and composite rhythms up to four.
+- A rhythm that includes some of the particular time divisions we have discussed in class, including: timepoints in beat divisions of three and four, different ways of interpreting sextuple divisions, all beat divisions up to eight, duple and quadruple divisions within compound time, and polyrhythms up to five.